klvntagoe/Tetris-Agent/README.md

         - Decouple the (online) network that selects actions from the (target) network that evaluates actions (as seen in this [pytorch tutorial](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html))
         - Soft updates of target network (eg. every 1000 steps)
     - Use a more sophisticated sampling strategy during experience replay
-    - Epsilon Decay
-        - Epsilon starting 0.9 and falling to 0.1 (eg. over the first 100,000 observations)
     - Train a base model to play withot auxiliary observations (queue, holder) then train a new model starting from the base model to incorperate this new information
 - State Representation
     - Use n-histories of observations